neurospin/scripts/2013_imagen_bmi/scripts/Tools/README_tools.txt

 00_get_demographics.py:

 This script aims at selecting the subjects for building a new template.
-This template will results from as many obese, overweight and normal people, as many girls as boys, well distributed along the imaging centre cities.
+This template will result from as many obese, overweight and normal people, as many girls as boys, well distributed along the imaging centre cities.

 INPUT: clinical data of IMAGEN subjects, including their weight status